 Frying Time: 3-5 minutes per batch

 - 1 teaspoon Active Dry Yeast or Instant Yeast

 - ¾ teaspoon Sugar

 - 1 cup All Purpose Flour

 - ¼ cup Split Peas Flour (substitute with gram flour ~ besan)

-- ½ tsp Curry Powder (I used Jamaican Curry Powder), adjust to taste
+- ½ teaspoon Curry Powder (I used Jamaican Curry Powder), adjust to taste

 - 2 Cloves of Garlic chopped, about 2 tsp

-- 1 Scallion, chopped (substitute 1 tbsp onion)
+- 1 Scallion, chopped (substitute 1 tablespoon onion)

 - ¼ Scotch Bonnet or Habanero Pepper, chopped or 1tsp when chopped